Pacific Air Forces: Vietnam War

 In the early 1960s, communist military strength and firepower in Vietnam increased.
 As a result, PACAF began a buildup in the area with the addition of troops and better arms and equipment.

-In response to what has become known as the Gulf of Tonkin incident in 1964, Tactical Air Command (TAC) pilots, navigators and support personnel found themselves deployed from the CONUS to PACAF bases such as Da Nang Air Base and Phan Rang AB in South Vietnam.
+In response to what has become known as the Gulf of Tonkin incident in 1964, Tactical Air Command (TAC) pilots, navigators and support personnel found themselves deployed from the Contiguous US (CONUS) to PACAF bases such as Da Nang Air Base and Phan Rang AB in South Vietnam.
 Takhli Royal Thai Air Force Base and Korat Royal Thai Air Force Base in Thailand were also used by deployed TAC fighter squadrons.

 As the American effort in Southeast Asia increased, TAC permanently reassigned entire wings of aircraft from CONUS bases to PACAF and increased the number of rotated tactical fighter and reconnaissance squadrons on rotating Temporary Duty (TDY) commitments to PACAF bases in Vietnam and Thailand, along with units to South Korea, Japan and the Philippines.
 On a daily basis, flight crews would hurl themselves and their planes at targets across the area of operations over the skies of North and South Vietnam.

 At the height of the Vietnam War (1968), PACAF commanded forces at major air bases in the following countries: